Characters: Iron Man Films

-- Brilliant, but Lazy: Implied to be this pre-Character Development in the first film.
+- Brilliant but Lazy: Implied to be this pre-Character Development in the first film.
 He sure built that arc reactor pretty quickly once he needed it and was said by Obadiah Stane to be more of an "idea man".
-Still has shades, as he's more hard working but quite hedonistic.
+He's more hard working but quite hedonistic.

 - Brought Down to Badass: Partway through the third movie, he loses a lot of his technology.
 Then he proves he doesn't need it.
 He is Iron Man.

 - Bully Hunter: After his time with Yinsen, Tony became royally fed-up with watching decent people suffering by the thousands every day, flew to Afghanistan, and did something about it.
-He would never ever admit it, but in this respect he is Not So Different from Steve Rogers.
+He would never ever admit it, but in this respect he's Not So Different from Steve Rogers.

-- But for Me, It Was Tuesday: Deconstructed.
+- But for Me, It Was Tuesday: Played for drama.
 He's utterly horrified to find out that Killian is none other than the man whom he played a cruel joke on back in the 1999 New Years Eve party.

 - Byronic Hero: Every single characteristic save for the brooding — unless you catch him in a downbeat moment.